-The “tabernacle,” Spencerville’s first place of worship, little resembled a church (click picture to enlarge).
+The “tabernacle,” Spencerville’s first church in Silver Spring, barely resembled a church at all (click picture to enlarge).
 It was a crude structure hastily put up by volunteers in two weeks using rough lumber taken from other buildings.
 The rough boards on the inside of the building were noticeable: on the ceiling, on the walls, and on the bare floor.
 Also noticeable were the rows of wooden folding chairs where the members, although they would not have believed it at the time, would sit through Sabbath School and worship every week for ten years.
 Some still remember the one small window over the rostrum, which could not be opened.
 Though it seemed useless, in the spring when the dogwood was in bloom, a little spray of blossoms hung over the window making a lovely picture.

 The wonder of it all is that people left their comfortable churches and drove miles to this little country tabernacle to worship.
 They came from Takoma Park, Hyattsville, Silver Spring, and Laurel.
 Some came, no doubt, out of curiosity, but some came time and time again, eventually deciding to become members of the new congregation.